mitanshu-kelaiya-inventyv/Training_2024_2025/javascript/Task_1/README.md

-# Javascript program with IIFE, Rest, Spread, shift, unshift and Promise
+# JavaScript program with IIFE, Rest, Spread, shift, unshift and Promise

 ## Overview
 ### This program demonstrates the use of JavaScript features such as IIFE (Immediately Invoked Function Expression), Promises, and array manipulation methods like shift() and unshift().
 It performs a calculation based on the sum of numbers in arrays and resolves or rejects a promise depending on the result.